workerholic/workerholic.github.io/_includes/story.md

 end
 ```

-Next, we start the ASP rebalancing inside a thread so it doesn't block the main thread of execution.
-The ASP rebalancing algorithm will be run every second:
+Next, we use our ASP algorithm inside a thread so it doesn't block the main thread of execution.
+The ASP algorithm will be run every second:

 ```ruby
 module Workerholic